 The most asked question is, Does DFDS Seaways have wifi onboard?

 The answer is of course it does.
-You will find the following services on both the Dover to Calais and Dunkerque to Calais DFDS route.
+You will find the following services on both the Dover to Calais ferry and Dunkerque to Calais DFDS route.

 - 4 Restaurants and Cafe’s